 Moesif had the privilege of picking the brain of the expert who literally wrote the book on API Product Management.
 In a wide-ranging discussion with Dr. Amancio Bouza we found out what you should really care about as an API product manager, and it’s not what you may think (hint: see the title).
-We also cover pricing your API, how to become a better product manager and what books should be on your nightstand.
+We also cover pricing your API, product manager best practices, and what books should be on your nightstand.

 The following is our questions and answers.
 They have been edited for clarity and length.